 Think about the shape and size of the shade as well.
 Drum and square shades look more modern, whereas tapered and pleated shades suit a more traditional scheme.

 To keep things looking balanced the diameter of the shade should be at least 1 inch wider than the widest point of its base and overall, the lamp should be no more than 1.5 times the height of the surface it sits on.

 For a relaxed mood and to avoid glare the bottom of the shade should roughly be at eye level when you’re sitting down.

 Use floor lamps to bring visual height into a room.
 Avoid torchiere lights – those floor lamps which just cast light onto the ceiling, as they can make the room itself feel quite dingy.
 Instead go for a standing lamp with a fabric shade to throw light down as well as up.

 Accent lighting can then be introduced to highlight artwork, ornaments on a shelf or a particular architectural feature.
 This can be done very inexpensively with small plug-in spotlights.
-These also look great positioned at the base of a large houseplant or behind furniture to create a soft glow.
+These also look great positioned at the base of a large houseplant or behind furniture to create shadows and a soft glow.

 Thanks for reading